 WASH GARMENTS AT HOME FOR THE SOFTEST CASHMERE

 Personally, I don’t recommend dry cleaning.
 Your cashmere will stay must softer if you hand wash it.
 Use a baby shampoo or a specialist cashmere shampoo with lukewarm water.
 Soak for at least 10 minutes and then swirl your knitwear around.
 Just be gentle and avoid pulling at the knit too much as it will stretch and lose shape.

 KEEP YOUR CASHMERE IN SHAPE WHILE IT DRIES

 After washing gently squeeze out the excess water - NEVER wring or twist!
 Arrange the garment into its proper shape and wrap your cashmere in a towel to get rid of the excess water.
 Unwrap and leave to dry on a flat surface with a towel underneath it.

 DEAL WITH PILLING USING YOUR COMPLIMENTARY COMB

 Contrary to popular belief, pilling on cashmere is neither a sign of poor quality nor a design fault.
-Pilling is a natural characteristic of the yarn and can be easily removed using a good quality cashmere comb.
-I gift one of these with all cardigans and jumpers purchased.
+Pilling is a natural characteristic of the yarn and can be easily removed using a good quality cashmere comb or brush.
 Please be gentle and do not de-pill more than necessary as damage can occur.
-Once pilling has been removed after a few washes, you will notice the garment becomes softer to handle and touch.
+Once pilling has been removed after a few washes, you will notice the garment becomes softer to handle and touch and will pill less.
 When cared for, cashmere actually improves with age.